-- (from https://kb.wisc.edu/helpdesk/page.php?id=9257) - · Open Terminal - Click the Spotlight search icon in the upper-right corner - Type "Terminal" - Click the Terminal icon from the search results - Type "ifconfig | grep inet6" to get the list of IPv6 addresses - When done, either type "exit" or click the red button on the terminal window
+- (from https://kb.wisc.edu/helpdesk/page.php?id=9257) - Open Terminal - Click the Spotlight search icon in the upper right corner - Type "Terminal" - Click the Terminal icon from the search results - Type "ifconfig | grep inet6" to get the list of IPv6 addresses - When done, either type "exit" or click the red button on the terminal window

-4. Check the IPv6 addresses.
+4. Identify the customer's IP addresses.

-It is normal for devices to have multiple IPv6 addresses.
-Ignore the addresses that start with "fe80:" (link-local IPv6 addresses) and the address "::1" (the equivalent of 127.0.0.1 in IPv4).
-Identify any remaining address(es) and use the following table:
+It is perfectly normal for devices to have multiple IPv6 addresses.
+Ignore the addresse that start with "fe80:" (linklocal IPv6 addresses) and the address "::1" (the equivalent of 127.0.0.1 in IPv4).
+Identify any remaining address(es); and use the following table: